 Yuzu Miso

-Last year, I had the pleasure of asking my grandmother about her creative uses for the abundant yuzu from her trees.
+In 2023, I had the joy of asking my grandmother how she creatively uses the abundant yuzu from her trees.
+Among her ideas, one in particular caught my attention: Yuzu Miso.

 RECIPE